 Furthermore, when creating designs and composites, elements have to be perfectly sized and positioned or the image won’t look right.

 Thankfully, Photoshop offers us a handy feature to help with all of this.
-Come along as I show you how to measure in Photoshop!
+Come along as I show you how to use the Photoshop measure tool!

 Note that the screenshots below are based on the Windows version of Photoshop CC, if you are using the Mac or another version, they can look different.